geofurb/Ornitholog/README.md

 ### Job States
 In the Ornitholog terminal, you can type `status <job_name>` to check on a `Job`.
 It's probably `RUNNING` if you started it, `NOT_ACTIVE` if you haven't done anything with it, or `STOPPED` if you issued the `stop <job_name>` command.
 You might catch it in a transitional state such as `ISSUED` or `STOPPING`, which respectively indicate that the job is still preparing to collect data or that it is still in the process of ending its collection.
 If your `Job` is in a transitional state for more than a few seconds, something is probably wrong.

-## Required Libraries
-Ornitholog requires Python 3.6+ and the `rauth` library to run.
-If you don't have `rauth`, you can acquire it by running `python -m pip install rauth` from the system shell.
-Additional dependencies may become necessary as development continues and additional features are added.
-(For instance, to export user-interaction graphs to gephi or import information to a SQL database.)

 ## Archive Format